BioBoost/object-oriented-programming-using-java/loop_constructs/nesting_control_structures.md

 System.out.println("Total Negative: " + totalNegative);
 ```

 The example above shows how an if-else construct can be nested inside a while loop.
-While the number of times you can nest a structure inside another is directly limited it should be kept to a minimum.
+While the number of times you can nest a structure inside another is not directly limited it should be kept to a minimum.
 The deeper structures get nested the more complex your code starts to become.
-Later we will see different strategies to overcome this complexity.